- What Are Boundary Disputes?

 There are several different instances when a boundary line can lead to a disagreement.
 When the boundary lines are blurred, a number of disputes may arise.

 - Agreed boundary line disputes arise when boundary lines aren’t documented.
-Particularly when a neighbor decides to move, renovate, etc.
+This is particularly common when a neighbor decides to move, renovate, or make changes to the property.

 - Boundary line acquiescence involves a new boundary line being determined, overruling the boundary line stipulated in the property deed.